Itô calculus

 Important results of Itô calculus include the integration by parts formula and Itô's lemma, which is a change of variables formula.
 These differ from the formulas of standard calculus, due to quadratic variation terms.
+This can be contrasted to the Stratonovich integral as an alternative formulation; it does follow the chain rule, and does not require Itô's lemma.
+The two integral forms can be converted to one-another.
+The Stratonovich integral is obtained as the limiting form of a Riemann sum that employs the average of stochastic variable over each small timestep, whereas the Itô integral considers it only at the beginning.